Gender Reassignment Surgery – Female to Male Breast Surgery

 What is this type of breast surgery?

-This surgery is an operation to remove most of the breast tissue in order to help create a flatter chest shape and masculine appearance.
+This surgery is an operation to remove most of the breast tissue in order to help create a flatter chest shape.

 Your initial consultation